 DATE: FEBR UARY 21, 20 017 SUBJECT: B.3.b.
-APPROVE RESOLUTION #17-07 - DETERMINATION OF SENIORITY AMOUNG EMPLOYEES WITH THE SAME SENIORITY DATE ("TIE BREAKER RESOLUTION") ACTION ISSUE: for Emplo 7 Determination "Tie Breaker BACKGROUND: In order to deter of paid service i been prepared b certificated staff probationary pos ce in a pr ed by staf staff havir obationary postion of and legal connection of the same f osition, the a ounsel to dete first day of pa ttached resermine the s olution has seniority of ALTERNATIVES: 1.Approve Resolution Employees with the s 2.
-Do not approve Re Employees with the s vith the sa prove Res ame Seniority solution #17- y Date ("Tie -07 - Determi Breaker Reination of S esolution"). eniority for RECOMMEN IDATIC N: Alternati ve #1 Respectfully y Submitted: Anthony W. Superintend .
+Y AMOU J NG EMPL 07 - DETER OYEES WI' AKER RES TH THE S AME ACTION ISSUE: Should the Board of Education approve Resolution #17-07 Determination of Seniority for Employees with the same Seniority Date ("Tie Breaker Resolution")?
+BACKGROUND: In order to determine seniority among employees with the same first day of paid service in a probationary position, the attached resolution has been prepared by staff and legal counsel to determine the seniority of certificated staff having the same first day of paid service in a probationary position with the district.
+ALTERNATIVES: Employees v 2.
+Do not app vith the sa prove Res ame Seniority solution #17- etermination of y Date ("Tie -07 - Determination of y Date ("Tie -07 - Dat Breaker Reination of S esolution"). eniority for RECOMMEN IDATIC N: Alternati ve #1 Respectfully y Submitted: Anthony W. Superintend .
 Knight, Ed.
-D. - Board Action: On motio on of , seconded by , the Boa ard of Education: VOTE: Hazelton Helfstein Laifman Rosen Ross Student Rep AYE S NOES ABSTAIN A BSENT
+D. - Board Action: On motion of , seconded by , the Boa ard of Education: VOTE: Hazelton Helfstein Laifman Rosen Ross Student Rep AYE S NOES ABSTAIN A BSENT